-- (iv) (c) brilliant, stars

-- (v) (a) Repetition

-- 2. (i) (c) Walking to and fro

-- (ii) (d) both (a) and (b)

-- (iii) (b) In a concrete cell

-- (iv) (b) concrete cell

-- (v) (c) the visitors

-- 3. The tiger prowls around the houses of the villagers.
+- 4. The tiger prowls around the house of the villagers.
 He terrifies them by snarling at them.
 Their houses are situated near the jungle.
-He terrifies the villagers by baring his fangs and showing his long claws.
+He terrifies the villagers by baring his fangs and showing his long claws. - The tiger is a denizen of the forest.

-- 4. The tiger ignores the visitors as he is not in his original grandeur.
-He appears to be helpless and moves around in the cage restlessly.
-He is confined to the narrow space of the cage behind the concrete walls.
-The tiger keeps staring at the stars longing for freedom.
-Thus fed up with his situation, he ignores the visitors.

-- 5. The tiger is a denizen of the forest.
 He loves to roam around freely in his habitat the jungle.
 There, he is totally free with no restrictions on his movements and activities.
-He knows how to ambush his prey.
+He knowns how to ambush his prey.
 He waits for his prey lurking silently in the shadow of the trees.
 Then he slides through the long grass.
-Then he would pass near the water-hole, where he knows he can get his favourite hunt-plump deer.
+Then he would pass near the water hole, where he knows he can get his favourite hunt plump deer.
 They come there for drinking water and become easy victims of the mighty tiger.
 The tiger knows no boundaries and limits.
 Sometimes, he enjoys moving majestically wherever he wants, terrorizes the villagers by displaying his sharp teeth and claws.
 However, it is a pathetic picture of the same tiger when he is locked in a concrete cell in the zoo.
 The mighty and ferocious animal is put behind the bars.
 There he stalks in quiet rage the length of his cage.
 He becomes just a piece of entertainment for visitors.
 But the proud tiger just ignores them.
-At night from behind the bars, he keeps on staring at the stars in the sky longing for freedom.
+At night from behind the bars, he keeps on staring the stars in the sky longing for freedom.
 He definitely draws pity for his condition.
 The tiger in the cage is just opposite of his original wild self.
 He is happy when he is in the forest, enjoying his liberty and surroundings, but not in the zoo.

-Chapter 4: How to Tell Wild Animals
+Chapter 4 : How to Tell Wild Animals

 - 1. (i) (b) In the jungles in the east

 - (ii) (c) It's large and brownish yellow in colour

 - (iii) (b) chance

-- (iv) (b) animal
+- (iv) animal

-- (v) (a) Carolyn Wells

-- 2. The weird thing about the hyena and a crocodile is that it is very confusing and puzzling for a beginner to distinguish

-- between the two.
-The hyena laughs when it swallows its prey and that sounds like human laugh.
-Whereas a crocodile sheds tears when it gulps down its prey. - 3.
-The poet, Carolyn Wells, treats even ferocious animals and beasts with a coat of gentle but weird humour.
+- 2. The poet, carolyn wells, treats even ferocious animals and beasts with a coat of gentle but weird humour.
 If you see a huge terrible beast coming to you in the eastern forests and if you are dying when he roars, then know it is an Asian Lion.
 The humour is created by various beasts of prey differently.
 The Bengal tiger is noble but 'eats you' the moment he notices you.
-The leopard with peppered spots on his body will 'lep and lep again' until he will tear you apart.
-The seemingly, friendly hug leads to fatal results.
-The crocodile's weeping and hyena's merry but weird smile deceive their victims. - 4.
+The leopard with peppered spots on his body will 'lep and lep again' untill he will tear you apart.
+The seemingly, friendly hug/leads to fatal results.
+The crocodiles weeping and hyena's merry but weird smile deceive their victims.

+- 3. The weird thing about the hyena and a crocodile is that it is very confusing and puzzling for a beginner to distinguish between the two.
+As the hyena laughs when it swallows its prey and that sounds like human laugh.
+Whereas a crocodile sheds tears when it gulps down its prey. - 4.
 Many special qualities of the Asian lion are described in the poem.
 The Asian lion is a large beast.
 His colour is brownish-yellow.
 He roars very loudly.